-The identity of PCFA prescribers is sent to pharmacies through the ministry's ONEMail system as regular updates.
+The identity of PCFA prescribers is sent to pharmacies by the ministry as regular updates.
 Pharmacists are reminded that the PCFA prescribers list is strictly confidential and should not be shared with non-pharmacy staff.
 The ministry expects pharmacists to take responsibility for ensuring this information is treated accordingly.